CollectorsQuest/collectorsquest.com/web/blog/wp-content/plugins/slidedeck-lite-for-wordpress/readme.txt

 7. A preview of the Smart SlideDeck.
 Three different navigation layouts available - Post Titles, Post Dates, and Dots.

 == Changelog ==
+= 1.4.8 =
+* Compatibility fixes for WordPress 3.5.x

 = 1.4.7 =
 * Updated skin asset pathing to work better in some non-standard server configurations
 * Updated skin processing of goTo() indexes to pass an integer typed value to work properly with newer versions of jQuery